polca/premise/docs/transform.rst

 Key outputs
 ~~~~~~~~~~~

-* Creates region-specific DAC datasets from literature inventories.
+* Creates region-specific CDR datasets from mapped literature inventories.
+* Builds regional and world CDR markets from IAM production volumes.
-* Scales electricity and heat inputs based on IAM efficiency signals.
+* Scales non-CO2 inputs and emissions based on IAM efficiency signals where available.

-*premise* creates different region-specific Direct Air Capture (DAC)
+*premise* creates different region-specific carbon dioxide removal datasets
+for mapped technologies such as DACCS, BECCS, enhanced weathering and ocean
+liming, where the corresponding IAM variables and inventories are available.
-datasets, based on the inventories from Qiu_ et al., 2022.
+The DAC inventories are based on Qiu_ et al., 2022.

-If provided by the IAM scenario, *premise* scales the inputs of electricity
+If provided by the IAM scenario, *premise* scales non-CO2 exchanges in the
-and heat of the DAC datasets to reflect changes in efficiency.
+mapped CDR datasets to reflect changes in efficiency.

 .. _Qiu: https://doi.org/10.1038/s41467-022-31146-1